Are You A Resident Of New Jersey or Ohio?

 Tenant leasing momentum has also favored the smaller footprint of last mile industrial buildings.
 Since 2010, over two-thirds of the more than 150,000 industrial leases signed nationally were for less than 50,000 square feet, underscoring the significant demand for smaller industrial assets this cycle.5

 The evolution of American’s shopping habits that mandate faster delivery of more products is sustaining demand for last mile industrial buildings.
 At the same time, challenges in supplying this segment of the market suggest continued strong performance of these assets.
-Additionally, the flexibility of last-mile industrial buildings that cater to both businesses that serve the local economy in their respective markets, as well as larger e-commerce related firms, provides insulating characteristics that may mitigate broader volatility in demand over the long term.
+Additionally, the flexibility of last-mile industrial buildings that cater to both businesses that serve the local economy in their respective markets, as well as larger e-commerce related firms, provides insulating characteristics.

 ACCESSING LAST MILE REAL ESTATE